 Figure legends

 Figure 1.
 Percent changes of MR parameters and tumor volume after CAR-T treatment for 8 lesions in 6 patients (A).
 Baseline and follow up MRSI data was only available for 2 lesions to compute the percent changes.
 Changes of progression probabilities (PP) using the predictive model for 8 lesions in 6 patients (B).
+Changes of PP in recurrent GBM patients without CAR-T therapy are shown in Figure 1C.
 The probability of true progression is 50-100% whereas the probability of pseudoprogression is 0-50%.

 Figure S1.
 Representative MR and histology images of large lesion (L1) in Case 209.
 No appreciable changes of imaging parameters were observed (A).
 MRS spectra demonstrated decreased Cho/Cr ratios at 1, 2, 3-month follow up periods compared with the baseline (B).
 Histology (hematoxylin-eosin stain, 20 x magnification, a and b) and CD3 immunohistochemistry stain (c and d) (C) showed predominant treatment-related changes including extensive geographic necrosis and hyalinized vessels (b) and increased T cells (d) 104 days after CAR-T cell infusion.